CLI Scripts as Agent Tools: Return Only What Matters¶

 Return structured output (JSON or concise text) when possible.
 Structured output is easier to parse and less likely to be misinterpreted.

-Scripts as agent tools are most effective when:
+Scripts as agent tools work best for:

-• Log queries. grep and awk pipelines that extract error counts or time-windowed summaries rather than streaming raw logs.
+grepandawkpipelines that extract error counts or time-windowed summaries rather than streaming raw logs. - Database lookups: queries that return specific records or aggregates, not table dumps —

-• Cloud resource inspection.
-Scripts that return resource names, states, and anomalies — not raw API output with timestamps and metadata.
+- Cloud resource inspection: scripts that return resource names, states, and anomalies — not raw API output with timestamps and metadata.

-Abstraction and Access Control
+Abstraction and access control¶

-Design Checklist
+Design checklist¶

-• Filter at the source.
-Remove irrelevant columns, rows, and metadata before returning.
+- Filter at the source: remove irrelevant columns, rows, and metadata before returning.

-Agents Writing and Iterating on Scripts
+Agents writing and iterating on scripts¶

 Write a bash script that: